The Complete Guide to Website Project Management

 A poor visual design will lead users to bounce right off a website.
 Whether the website is not intuitive or a chosen color palette is off-putting, that first impression matters.

-A good graphic designer will understand the product vision and accurately portray the brand visually.
-They will produce illustrations, videos, logos, and a color palette that aligns with the brand.
+Experienced graphic designers understand the product vision and accurately portray the brand.
+Output includes illustrations, videos, logos, and a color palette that aligns with the brand.

 Website Developer

 The website developer takes the page mocks and converts them into webpages.
-Depending on the content management system (CMS) you’re using, the developer might manually code HTML or use no-code/low-code tools for web building with platforms such as Webflow or Wordpress.
+The developer might manually code HTML or use no-code/low-code tools for web building with platforms such as Webflow or Wordpress.

-There are typically two sets of activities when it comes to web development: front-end and back-end
+There are typically two sets of web development activities:

-• Front-End Development: The front-end developer takes care of what the user sees and how the website works.
-They take a website design and, depending on the CMS, will proceed to build out the pages with plugins, no-code tools or old-school coding with HTML, CSS, and JavaScript.
+- Front-End Development: The front-end developer takes care of what the user sees and how the website works.
+They take a website design and build out the pages with plugins, no-code tools or old-school coding with HTML, CSS, and JavaScript.

-• Back-End Development: Back-end developers deal with the server side.
-They create code that impacts the website’s server and databases.
-Back-end developers can also implement changes and improvements to optimize the website speed.
+- Back-End Development: Back-end developers deal with the server side.
+They write code that impacts the website’s server and databases.
+Back-end developers can also implement improvements focused on website speed.

 5 types of tools we use for the website development process

 Throughout the website building process we use a variety of tools.
-Some directly integrate with Rock, while others are less directly connected to the website project management flow.
+Some directly integrate with Rock, while others are less directly connected to the website project plan.

 Website project management, collaboration & messaging: Rock